 There is no correlation between hemoglobin levels and waist circumference, waist circumference-height ratio, and percent body fat in adolescent girls in Semarang City.
 Further research may be done on larger subjects to determine the factors that influence hemoglobin levels in adolescent girls.

-Thank-You Note
+Acknowledgement

 This study was funded by Internal Grant Funding for Primary Lecturer Research in 2022 from Institute for Research and Community Service, Universitas Muhammadiyah Semarang.